Aftertone vs Notion Calendar (2026): Productivity System vs Free Calendar Viewer

 |---|---|---|

-Pricing | £20/mo or £100 lifetime | Free (some features need Notion paid plan) |
+Pricing | $30/month | Free (some features need Notion paid plan) |

-Time blocking | Visual time blocks with daily structure | Calendar events only — no dedicated time blocking |
+Time blocking | Visual time blocks with daily structure | Calendar events only β no dedicated time blocking |

-Task management | Native — keyboard shortcut capture, project tags, filtering | Requires building Notion databases with date properties |
+Task management | Native β keyboard shortcut capture, Smart Zoning (keyboard time blocking), schedule with S, project tags, filtering | Requires building Notion databases with date properties |

-AI | Silent behavioral AI — patterns, stalled tasks, energy tracking, weekly reports | None |
+AI | Silent behavioral AI β patterns, stalled tasks, energy tracking, weekly reports | None in Notion Calendar itself.
+Notion 3.0 (Sept 2025) added AI Agents to the broader Notion workspace β but these donβt affect calendar scheduling. |

-Focus Screen | Context-aware — current task, overdue flags, 1-2-3 task shortcuts, auto calendar updates | None |
+Focus Screen | Context-aware β current task, overdue flags, 1-2-3 task shortcuts, auto calendar updates | None |

 Weekly reports | Automated, AI-generated | None |